 If you have previously appealed your sentence or conviction and been unsuccessful, an application to the CCRC is the last line of appeal open to you, so it is crucial that you get the best legal advice available to you.

-Draycott Browne employ dedicated experts and have a proven track record of success when it comes to lodging applications with the CCRC.
+Draycott Browne employ dedicated Appeal Solicitors and have a proven track record of success when it comes to lodging applications with the CCRC.
 If this is the right route for you, we will advise and work with you to ensure that your application gives you the highest possible chance of success.